FILM TALKS #35 Interview with Rob Stephenson

-We’re thrilled to jumpstart the new academic year by welcoming SOLO V EXHIBITION AWARD Winner Rob Stephenson and Runners-Up Ariana Gomez & Clay Jordan to the FotoFilmic exhibition pages!
+The fall of 2018 jumpstarted with the announcement of SOLO V EXHIBITION AWARD Winner Rob Stephenson and Runners-Up Ariana Gomez & Clay Jordan!
+See the announcement here.

 Harnessing new promising, high caliber photographic visions to the established ones constituting the rich legacy, to this day still overwhelmingly film-based, of the medium must indeed not be an easy task.
 And so we wish here to sincerely thank Joel again for all his time, as well as for lending his tremendous expertise and discerning curatorial instinct to this opportunity and our photographers.